jcaillon/valet/docs/content/docs/001.introduction/_index.md

 ## ✨ What makes Valet different?

-First of all, Valet is a **pure bash** framework.
+First of all, Valet is a **pure bash**[^1] framework.
 If you want to write bash script, chances are that you already have bash installed: and that is all you will need.

 It works on **any environment with bash** and plays very well with **Git bash for Windows**.